 Very generally, Task-Based language teaching includes asking students to do meaningful tasks using the target language.
 The assessment is primarily based on task outcome, instead of focussing on grammar structures or accuracy of language forms.
 Such tasks can include visiting a doctor, conducting an interview, or calling customer service for help or other tasks that relate to creating meaning and communication.

-To get some more ideas about Task-based language teaching, you can read this manual made by the Partnership Programme on Youth Working Training run by the European Commission and the Council of Europe.
+To get some more ideas about Task-based language teaching, you can read the “Open Textbook on TBLT” developed by the partnership.

 Why TBLT in the TANDEM project?